pokergeist/USB-Relay-Enclosure/assets/DSD-orig/README.md

 ![board](4-dsd.jpg)

 And finally the bottom of the board.
-You can see labelling of the terminals and that there's no interference for board supports at the corners.
-I don't know what the empty solder terminals connect to.
+You can see labeling of the terminals and that there's no interference for board supports at the corners.
+The empty solder terminals connect to USB Vcc and ground.

 ![bottom](5-dsd.jpg)